TimHanewich/Misc-Articles/Insider-Trading-API/readme.md

 I will be highlighting the primary features of Aletheia's [*Latest Transactions*](https://aletheiaapi.com/docs/#latest-transactions) endpoint, which is the service that provides on-demand insider trading data.

 ## JSON Format
-All of Aletheia's endpoints provides data in JSON (Javascript Object Notation) format, including the Insider Trading endpoint "*Latest Transactions"*.
-This commonly-used format makes it very easy for developers to manipulate data and use it in their application.
+All of Aletheia's endpoints provides data in JSON (JavaScript Object Notation) format, including the Insider Trading endpoint "*Latest Transactions"*.
+This commonly used format makes it very easy for developers to manipulate data and use it in their application.

 The following is an example response:
 ```